-Pros: Content curation allows marketers to publish fresh, relevant content at a higher volume than a 100 percent content creation strategy would allow.
-The variety of insights content marketers are able to publish gives readers diverse perspectives and allows them to read content from their peers and other third-party sources.
-This makes your content more credible and positions your organization as a go-to resource.
-Not to mention it saves marketers time and money; and avoids burning out staff.
+Pros: Content curation allows marketers to publish fresh, relevant content at a higher volume than a 100 percent content creation strategy allows.
+The variety of insights content marketers can publish offers readers more diverse perspectives from their peers and other third-party sources.
+This makes your content more credible by positioning your organization as an objective, go-to resource.
+Not to mention it saves marketers time and money, and avoids burning out staff.

-Do: Curate for your audience and not for the search engine bots.
+Do: Curate for your audience, not for search engine bots

 To do this, head over to https://www.google.com/submityourcontent/

 Add your URL: